loleg/openguesser/README.md

 - High scores.
 - Sound f/x!

-..and we would be glad to hear more: please raise an Issue if you're so inclined!
+..and we would be glad to see more ideas and any contributions: please raise an Issue or PR if you're so inclined!

 # Authors

-We thank all the following people have worked on this project at some point:
+A number of people have worked on this project at some point.
+Please see contributors of the original project in [geoadmin/mf-swissguesser](https://github.com/geoadmin/mf-swissguesser/graphs/contributors)

-- TBD
-- ...

 # Installation